killerducky/killerducky_site/go/how-to-end.md

 Eventually, the stubborn player runs out of legal moves.
 If you're patient enough to make it to the end you will see the final score is:

-- Black controls:
+- Black:
-    - 1 empty intersection
+    - 1 point of territory
     - 44 stones
     - 45 points total
-- White controls:
+- White:
-    - 8 empty intersections
+    - 8 points of territory
     - 29 stones
     - 7.5 point for komi
     - 44.5 points total